martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of classical AIMD TCP to remedy this problem.
-This document describes the most recent specification of CUBIC.
 Specifically, CUBIC uses a cubic function instead of the linear window increase function of AIMD TCP to improve scalability and stability under fast and long-distance networks.

+This document updates the specification of CUBIC to include algorithmic improvements based on the Linux, Windows, and Apple implementations and recent academic work.
+Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track, obsoleting {{?RFC8312}}.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor of CUBIC, was selected as the default TCP congestion control algorithm